What is A Hybrid Work Model? A Simple Explanation for Hybrid Leaders

 Team B might be a bit more flexible in terms of their work hours and can work mainly from home because they don’t need to be co-located and they don’t have to always be synchronous in their communication.

-Team C, which focuses on design, might be able to work anywhere in the world and at any time because their work is a project- and deadline-based and is highly asynchronous.
+And Team C, which focuses on design, might be able to work anywhere in the world and at any time because their work is project- and deadline-based and is highly asynchronous.

 So keep in mind that different teams and individuals can have different experiences and arrangements, with some employees being more on-site and others being more remote.